 Implicit commits will happened under normal session terminations:

-To exit a program will notify database to disconnect from this session and then close the program.
+Exiting any connection program will notify database to disconnect from this session and then close it.
 The program could be CLI or GUI programs.

 A normal session with any open or uncommitted transactions will never be expired.
 Database will wait and wait until an explicit indication from the client, which means there will be no timeout on a session holding any open or uncommitted transactions.